nickdeveloperstuff/forcefoundation/zInstructiondocs/Widgets/01 -- PHOENIX_LIVEVIEW_WIDGET_SYSTEM_DESIGN.md

 ### The "Everything is a Widget" Commitment

 In this system, there are no exceptions.
-Every visual element on screen is a widget:
+Every visual element on screen is a widget.
+This commitment requires discipline but delivers massive benefits.

+#### Traditional vs Widget Approach

 ```elixir
 # Traditional Phoenix LiveView approach (NOT what we do)